Levi0725/DubSync/docs/PLUGIN_DEVELOPMENT.md

 ---

-## Plugin regisztráció
+## Plugin Registration

-### Automatikus betöltés
+### Automatic Loading

-Helyezd a plugint a következő helyre:
+Place your plugin in the following location:

 **Windows:** `src\dubsync\plugins\`